clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telemetry-api.rst

 Telemetry API
 #############

-Installing the ``telemetry`` bundle includes the libtelemetry C library, which exposes an API used by the telemprobd and telempostd daemons.
+Installing the ``telemetrics`` bundle includes the libtelemetry C library, which exposes an API used by the telemprobd and telempostd daemons.
 You can use these in your applications as well.
 The API documentation is found in the :file:`telemetry.h` file in `Telemetrics client`_ repository.